Automotive design: United States

-A major influence on American auto styling and marketing was Harley Earl, who brought the tailfin and other aeronautical design references to auto design starting with the rear fenders of the 1948 Cadillac.
+A major influence on American auto styling and marketing was Harley Earl, who is credited with inventing the idea of a concept car, and who brought the tailfin and other aeronautical design references to auto design starting with the rear fenders of the 1948 Cadillac.
 Another notable designer was Chrysler group's designer Virgil Exner, who developed the Forward look design in the mid-1950s.
-Exner is also credited with using wind tunnel testing to justify incorporating tailfins, thus moving the company away from boxy-looking cars into more aerodynamic and futuristic designs.
-Raymond Loewy was responsible for a number of Studebaker vehicles, such as the Starlight (including the bullet-nose).
+Exner is also credited with using wind tunnel testing to justify incorporating tailfins, thus moving the company away from boxy-looking cars into more aerodynamic and futuristic designs that were influenced by rockets after WWII.
+Other influential automotive designers include Raymond Loewy, who was responsible for a number of Studebaker vehicles such as the Avanti, and Gordon Buehrig, who was responsible for the Auburn 851, as well as the Cord 810 and 812.

 Starting in the 1960s, Dick Teague, who spent most of his career with American Motors Corporation (AMC), originated the concept of using interchangeable body panels so as to create a wide array of different vehicles using the same stampings, starting with the AMC Cavalier.
-Teague was responsible for unique automotive designs such as the two-seat AMC AMX muscle car, the subcompact Gremlin, the Pacer, and Matador coupe, as well as the original and market segment-creating, Jeep Cherokee (introduced in 1983, and built to 2001 in the U.S. and through 2005 in China).
+Teague was responsible for automotive designs such as the two-seat AMC AMX muscle car, the subcompact Gremlin, the Pacer, and Matador coupe, as well as the original and market segment-creating, Jeep Cherokee.

 Additionally during the 1960s, Ford's first-generation Ford Mustang and Thunderbird marked another era leading into new market segments from Detroit.
 The Ford Mustang achieved record sales in its first year of production and established the pony car segment.

-Personal injury litigation has had an effect on the design and appearance of the car in the 20th century.
+Personal injury litigation has affected the design and appearance of the car in the 20th century.

 Europe

-Until World War I, most of the automakers were concerned with mechanical reliability rather than its external appearance.
-Later, luxury and aesthetics became a demand and also an effective marketing tool.
-Designs from each nation with its own strong cultural identity reflected in their exterior and interior designs.
-World War II slowed the progress, but after the early-1950s, Italian designers set the trend and remained the driving force until the early part of the 1980s.
+Until World War I, most automakers were concerned with mechanical reliability rather than the external appearance of their cars.
+Later, luxury and aesthetics became a demand, and also an effective marketing tool.
+Designs from each nation with their own strong cultural identity are reflected in their exterior and interior designs.
+World War II slowed the progress, but after the early 1950s, Italian designers set the trend and remained the driving force until the early part of the 1980s.

 France

 In France notable designs came from Bugatti and Avions Voisin.
-Of the mass-selling cars Citroën, launched their vehicles with innovative designs and engineering and mostly aided by the styling of Flaminio Bertoni as evident from Citroën DS.
-After World War II, with the disappearance of the coach building industry, French automakers (except Citroën) followed British and other popular trends until they gained financial stability.
+Of the mass-selling cars, Citroën launched their vehicles with innovative designs and engineering, aided by the styling of Flaminio Bertoni as evident from the Citroën DS.
+After World War II, with the decline of the coachbuilding industry, French automakers (except Citroën) followed British and other popular trends until they gained financial stability.
 During the 1980s, manufacturers like Renault cultivated their own strong design identities with designers like Patrick Le Quément.
 Peugeot, which was dependent on Pininfarina since the early post-war period, later established its own brand identity from the 1980s onwards.
 Its other company, Citroën, still retains its distinctive French innovations for its designs.